Gemtessa09/second/README.md

-#  portifolio by me in best ways gemtessa deksis tolere so well come to my home and addds
+#  portifolio by me in best ways gemtessa deksis tolere so well come to my home and good with best of best

 ## Overview Q